Making your own alterations and improvements

 - Decorating the outside of the house

-- Laying any other form of flooring other than a carpet or linoleum
+- Laying any other form of flooring other than a carpet, vinyl or lino

 You can contact us via email at [email protected].
 We will not refuse landlord’s consent unreasonably, but we might place conditions on our consent including conditions regarding the standard of work.